What Will You Learn in the Childcare First Aid Course?

 The amount of training required for learners to complete this Childcare First Aid course depends on their existing knowledge and skills relevant to the course of their choice.

-The learners will be divided into three (3) student cohorts:
+The learners will be divided into two (2) student cohorts:

 Note: Course duration may vary depending on how much study time per day the student allots for the CPR course